GX4 series appliances with large numbers of OpenSignature rules crash at firmware 4.4

 Resolving the problem

-Users impacted by this issue can add tuning parameters to the appliance in order to modify the memory allocation at firmware 4.4 or higher.
+Users who are impacted by this issue can add tuning parameters to the appliance to modify the memory allocation at firmware 4.4 or higher.
 Both of the following parameters are required and should be added to the Tuning Parameters policy for the appliance.